Gary Younge: Career

-In his final year at university he was awarded a bursary from The Guardian to study journalism at City University, and after a short internship at Yorkshire Television he joined The Guardian in 1993, and has since reported from all over Europe, Africa, the US and the Caribbean.
+In his final year at university, Younge was awarded a bursary from The Guardian to study journalism at The City University in London, and after a short internship at Yorkshire Television he joined The Guardian in 1993, and has since reported from all over Europe, and Africa, the US and the Caribbean.

-His book, No Place like Home, in which he retraced the route of the civil rights Freedom Riders, was published in 1999 and was shortlisted for the Guardian First Book Award.
+His 1999 debut book, No Place Like Home, in which he retraced the route of the civil rights Freedom Riders, was shortlisted for the Guardian First Book Award.
 His subsequent books are Stranger in a Strange Land: Encounters in the Disunited States (2006), Who Are We – And Should It Matter in the 21st Century?
 (2011), The Speech: The Story Behind Dr. Martin Luther King Jr.'s Dream (2013), and most recently Another Day in the Death of America: A Chronicle of Ten Short Lives (2016), a "deeply affecting" account of everyday fatalities among young people across the US, which in 2017 won the J. Anthony Lukas Book Prize from Columbia Journalism School and the Nieman Foundation for Journalism.
-Younge has also wrote a monthly column for The Nation, "Beneath the Radar".
+Younge also wrote a monthly column for The Nation magazine, "Beneath the Radar".

+In 2019, Younge was appointed a professor of sociology in the School of Social Sciences at Manchester University, writing his last column for The Guardian in January 2020.

-In the 2020 and 2021 Powerlist, Younge was listed in the Top 100 of the most influential people in the UK from African/African-Caribbean descent.
-The same year saw Younge become professor of sociology at Manchester University.
-In addition, Younge is on the 2020 list of 100 Great Black Britons.
+Younge was named on the 2020 list of 100 Great Black Britons.
+In addition, on the 2020 and 2021 Powerlist, Younge was listed among the Top 100 of the most influential people in the UK of African/African-Caribbean descent.

+His 2023 book, Dispatches from the Diaspora: From Nelson Mandela to Black Lives Matter, a collection of his journalism covering four decades of reporting from Britain, the US, and South Africa, was described in the New Statesman as "a reminder of how much racism has changed and how much it has stayed the same."
+It was said by the TLS reviewer to "offer compelling, nuanced reflections on politics, history and culture".

 Personal life

-In 2011 he relocated to Chicago, where he lived with his immediate family until returning to UK in 2015.
-In 2015, he announced his intention to move to Hackney, with his wife and two children.
-His brother Pat Younge was chief creative officer of BBC Vision, becoming Chair of Council at Cardiff University in 2022.
+In 2011, Younge relocated to Chicago, Illinois, where he lived with his immediate family until returning to the UK in 2015.
+In 2015, he announced his intention to move to Hackney in London, with his wife and two children.
+His brother Pat Younge was chief creative officer of BBC Vision, becoming chair of the council at Cardiff University in 2022.